KarrimorRifle/SCC230-GroupProject/app/backend/python/app/routes/hub/schedule/README.md

 #### DELETE:

-Lists full details of specified schedule in hub.
+Remove specified schedule in hub.
 See [schedule doc](.../schedule/README.md) if required.
 Current User must be part of hub with view access.
+PermissionLevel > 2.

 ##### Required Parameters: